Oyindamolabadara/budget_app/README.md

 * Error message returns when user enters a command in upper case.
 Validated code to ensure both uppercase and lower case can be used.

 # Technology used
-* Python - the language in which the game is written
+* Python - the language in which the game is written.
-* Github - version control
+* Github - version control.
-* Heroku - platform which the game was deployed
+* Heroku - platform which the app was deployed.
 * Am I Responsive - [Am I Responsive](http://ami.responsivedesign.is/?url=https%3A%2F%2Fannual-budget-app.herokuapp.com%2F#) was used to create the images in the Final Design section.

-* Libraries:
+# Libraries/Modules:
+  * os - This module provides a portable way of using operating system dependent functionality.
   * PrettyTable - Python library used to represent data in tables.
   * Gspread - Python API for Google Sheets.
   * Google Auth - allows access to Google Cloud safely through a method called Credentials.

 # Deployment
 The project was deployed using Code Institute’s mock terminal for Heroku.